 Galveston Island has several amusement parks: Moody Gardens, The Schlitterbahn Waterpark, and Pleasure Pier.
 But, aside from paid-amusement parks, what else is there to do on Galveston Island?
 The way I see it, there are 3 main attractions:

-- 1) Visiting the Strand and Pier 21 where we find dozens of eclectic shops, superb restaurants with sunset views, beautiful art galleries, and educational museums.
+• 1) Visiting the Strand and Pier 21 where we find shops, restaurants, art galleries, and museums.

-- 3) Hanging out at the Seawall and exploring the never-ending beaches, as well as the calmer waters of West Bay, which is more conducive to kayaking.
+• 3) Hanging out at the Seawall and exploring the never-ending beaches.

 Additionally, they have events scheduled all throughout the year.
 I’m still learning about all the great things to do on Galveston Island, but this is what I’ve found!